-In 1986 – after almost twenty years in the film industry – Scott Wilson would make his first television appearance in the “Quarantine” episode of the Twilight Zone.
-Throughout the 1990’s and 2000’s, Wilson would become one of the great character actors, a welcome surprise in films and television, no matter how small the part.
+In 1986, after almost 20 years in the film industry, Scott Wilson would make his first television appearance in the “Quarantine” episode of The Twilight Zone.
+Throughout the 1990s and 2000s, Wilson would become one of the great character actors, a welcome surprise in films and television, no matter how small the part.

 Some highlights of Scott Wilson’s illustrious career include appearing in Tim Robbins’ 1995 film Dead Man Walking, appearing as General George Marshall in Michael Bay’s 2001 film, Pearl Harbor, and Wilson would appear in the “Orison” episode of The X-Files.

-Scott Wilson would play Hershel Greene on The Walking Dead for three seasons, after being introduced in Season Two, but was then killed in Season Four.
+Scott Wilson would play Hershel Greene on The Walking Dead for three seasons, after being introduced in Season 2, but was then killed in Season 4.

-Despite his death, Hershel would return multiple times on the show, appearing in the Season Four finale in a flashback, then again in Season Nine episode, which was filmed shortly before he died.
+Despite his death, Hershel would return multiple times on the show, appearing in the Season 4 finale in a flashback, then again in a Season 9 episode, which was filmed shortly before he died.